matinzd/react-native-health-connect/README.md

 Health Connect is an Android API and platform.
 It unifies data from multiple devices and apps into an ecosystem.
 For Android developers, it provides a single interface for reading and writing a user’s health and fitness data.
 For Android users, it offers a place for control over which apps have read and/or write access to different types of data.
 Health Connect also provides on-device storage. https://developer.android.com/guide/health-and-fitness/health-connect

+# Get started

+## Requirements
+- [Health Connect App](https://play.google.com/store/apps/details?id=com.google.android.apps.healthdata&hl=en&gl=US) needs to be installed on the user's device, However the goal is to have this app preinstalled on Android devices in the future.
+- Health Connect API requires `mindSdkVersion=26` (Android Oreo / 8.0).

 ## Installation

 1. Install react-native-health-connect by running: